Pie-Star-Interactive-Studios/Slot_Geneto/README.md

-# Timetable Generation System
+# Slot Geneto

 <h3>Project Description</h3>
-<p>The project, Timetable Generation System (TTGS), is a web application developed using the Django Framework and an SQLite database.</p>
+<p>The project, Slot geneto, is a web application developed using the Django Framework and an SQLite database.</p>
 <p>The project makes use of a genetic algorithm to satisfy the soft and hard constraints and generate the most optimal timetable.
 The web application includes a simple authentication-authorization module, and on successfull authentication the user is redirected to the admin dashboard.</p>
 <p>On the admin dashboard the user can input the data of the college/university which is required to generate the timetable.
 The user must add the following details:</p>
 <ol>